Frequently Asked Questions

 Do you do phone or email quotes?

-I do, but I prefer not to.
+I do, but don’t recommend you use this approach with me or other framers.
 Giving you a monetary value does not help your decisions.
 Be careful when selecting a framer who gives you the lowest price.
 Your art should be enjoyed for years to come.

 I have had customers come in with one design in mind and leave with quite a different design.
 Due to the varying range of glass and frames available, giving prices over the phone or in email does not provide you with a clear picture of the end result.